 Candidates must pass the California Teaching Performance Assessment (TPA) prior to being recommended for the credential.
-Please see note under Multiple Subject above, regarding fees and policy for re-taking the TPA.

 Admission Procedures (For students completing a credential program, elementary or secondary, as part of their Westmont undergraduate degree)

 - 1. File an application with the Department of Education during the junior or senior year by February 15. - 2.
 Obtain a Teacher Credential Program handbook from the Department of Education.
 This handbook provides further details on all requirements.